valenwave/Luminescence/Book.md

 ## Pro Visual Studio Code
 * The preview sidebar allows for quicker finding of code sections.
 * `CTRL+Left-click` on a link will open up the link the browser.
 To do this in Atom, you have to right-click and select "Open Link".
 Also internal links doesn't appear to work at all for Atom.
 You'll want to use Visual Studio Code for this kind of navigation.
+* When creating an internal Markdown link and you start typing #, it will auto suggest based on existing headers on that page.

 ## Cons for both
 There's no easy way to access on other devices.
 I have resorted to committing folders to GitHub.
 However, it's not as convenient as cloud saving.